Delta0001/dualwheel-drone/README.md

 ``sudo pigpiod`` needs to be run in the background

+Take note of the line ``"start": "sudo node ./bin/www"`` in package.json.
+This is required for the pigpio driver to work but be wary of the security risks.

 ## OLD web controller additional setup:
 ### Disable GPIO interrupts
 https://www.npmjs.com/package/rpio#disable-gpio-interrupts